nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_entity_lpa_relatedperson.md

 {% include custom/fhir.STU3.reference.html resource="RelatedPerson" page="CareConnect-EOL-LPA-RelatedPerson-1" fhirname="Related Person" fhirlink="relatedperson.html" content="N/A" userlink=" " %}

+## Patient Scenario ##

+This is used to capture if the Patient has a person or persons to be appointed as Lasting Powers of Attorney for their health and welfare.

 ## 1. Read ##

 Lasting Power of Attorney: Proposed to use the Related Person resource.